-- Pigs globally 15% free from tail docking (breakdown by geography below) - > UK Organic/free range pigs 100% free from tail docking - > UK Pigs (outdoor bred, indoor reared) 0% free from tail docking - Continental Pigs 54% free from tail docking - Pigs globally, 78% free from castration (breakdown by geography below) - UK Pigs 100% free from castration - Continental Pigs 34% free from castration.
+- Pigs globally 35.68% free from tail docking (breakdown by geography below) - ➤ UK Organic/free range pigs 100% free from tail docking - ➤ UK Pigs (outdoor bred, indoor reared) 26% free from tail docking - ➤ Continental Pigs 48% free from tail docking - Pigs globally, 74.19% free from castration (breakdown by geography below) - ➤ UK Pigs 100% free from castration - Continental Pigs 25% free from castration.
 Our supplier is researching Improvac in Italy and Spain but using pain relief for this procedure (Tri Solfren pain relief research also continues).
 In Spain, white pig boars are not castrated.
-Iberico pigs (black pigs) are currently castrated but Improvac trials are underway. - Pigs globally 87% free from teeth clipping (breakdown by geography below) - UK Pigs 100% free from teeth clipping - Continental Pigs 60% free from teeth clipping - Laying hens 100% free from beak trimming for all shell eggs.
-We have achieved our goal of 100% of our British Blacktail laying flocks being non trimmed.
-We are the only retailer in the UK to have achieved this.
-Broiler chickens - 100% free from beak trimming and toe clipping - Ducks, and geese and guinea fowl 100% free from mutilations - Turkey's overall, 7% free from beak trimming - Farmed fish 100% free from fin clipping and all mutilations - Higher Welfare veal calves 100% free from disbudding - Venison 100% free from mutilation (though de-antlered when out of velvet for safe handling and transport, which is a legal requirement) - Beef cattle 98% free from dehorning; 80% free from disbudding; - Beef Cattle 100% free from hot iron branding - Beef Cattle (males) 0% free from castration - Goats 0% free from disbudding; 100% free from castration, dehorning and (tail) docking - Lamb 3% free from tail docking - Lamb 58% free from castration - Global dairy supply chain 90% free from tail docking
+Iberico pigs (black pigs) are currently castrated but Improvac trials are underway. - Pigs globally 82.45% free from teeth clipping (breakdown by geography below) - UK Pigs 100% free from teeth clipping - Continental Pigs 49% free from teeth clipping - ❖ Laying hens 100% free from beak trimming for all shell eggs; this represents approximately 65% of our egg footprint. - ❖ Broiler chickens 100% free from beak trimming and toe clipping - ❖ Duck, geese and guinea fowl - 100% free from mutilations - Turkey overall, 64.46% free from beak trimming - Farmed fish 100% free from fin clipping and all mutilations - ❖ Higher welfare veal calves - 100% free from disbudding - Venison 100% free from mutilation (though de-antlered when out of velvet for safe handling and transport, which is a legal requirement) - ♦ Beef cattle 98% of our cattle are free from dehorning; around 65% (within this) are polled, and a further 23% free from disbudding - Beef Cattle 100% free from hot iron branding - ❖ Beef Cattle (males) 20% free from castration - Goats 0% free from disbudding; 100% free from castration, dehorning and (tail) docking - ❖ Lamb 8% free from tail docking - ❖ Lamb 45% free from castration - Global dairy supply chain estimated 90% free from tail docking, estimated 0% free from disbudding

 We do not permit tail docking of cows within our UK milk pool supply chain.
-This global figure is not yet 100% due to exceptions where we cannot yet guarantee this, including authentic continental cheese, yoghurt and butter).
+This global figure is not yet 100% due to exceptions where we cannot yet guarantee this, including authentic continental cheese, yoghurt and butter.